 Don’t get scared away!
 This is why we’re going to examine some of the best coming of age films and see how they tackle the challenge.
 And the added bonus?

-Even if you love coming of age movies, you probably haven’t seen everyone on our list, so in addition to helping you write, this post might give you some good viewing material.
+Even if you love these kinds of movies, you probably haven’t seen everyone on our list, so in addition to helping you write, this post might give you some good viewing material.

 After all, I don’t think you can search for coming of age movies on Netflix… yet.

 Disclaimer: This list does not include every coming of age film ever made.
-If you have a favorite coming of age movie, or a favorite lesson we can take from a coming of age film, post it in the comments below!
+If you have a favorite, or a favorite lesson we can take from a coming of age film, post it in the comments below!